stevenduan17/IMUI/README.md

 # IMUI
-A common resolution for im, include chatlist, messagelist, record audio/vido record etc,continue to uodate.
+A common resolution for im, include chatlist, messagelist, record audio/vido record etc,continue to update.

 ### Description
 As we known, there are so many IM tools in our day-life,everywhere.
 Maybe you have used one of theses: WeChat 、 QQ 、Line 、Messager etc. Be a app developer, we may some im-like function for products.
 Now,a beautiful IM UI here for you!